 Many factors affect the wear of the TPO membrane, including local weather extremes, disastrous events with physical damage, such as hail, and building structural integrity.
 Fortunately, your TPO membrane is an easy repair, with patches and hot-air welding serving the purpose.

-The oldest types of TPO membrane may present more problems, but underside patch placement and reverse-side welding should solve that problem.
+The oldest types of TPO membranes may present more problems, but underside patch placement and reverse-side welding should solve that problem.
 There are numerous adhesives in the market today that are specifically designed for TPO patching and repair, and they also work well.

 A Green Product with a Good History

 TPO membranes are not a fad.
-They were first developed in the 90’s and extensively tested before going being introduced to the public.
-Since its arrival on the rooftops of facilities all over the world, it has proven itself as durable as advertised, and has matured to dominate the market in commercial roofing.
+They were first developed in the 90’s and extensively tested before being introduced to the public.
+Since its arrival on the rooftops of facilities all over the world, it has proven itself as durable as advertised and has matured to dominate the market in commercial roofing.
 TPO has no chemical byproducts and is much more eco-friendly than any other roofing choice.